zippy1981/BBRSSUG-Git-For-The-Dba/README.md

 We are awesome DBAs using GIT

-## We are making changes and iterating iteratively.
+## We are making changes and in an iterative fashion.